-Have you been arrested or cited for a Portland DUI charge?
+Have you been arrested or cited for a Portland DUI?
+Call us.
+Hire one of Oregon’s best DUI defense attorneys.
 We can help you get through this.

 - 10,000+ hours in the courtroom